 Does Having a Commercial Pilot Certificate Allow Me to Fly for the Airlines?

 Although a requirement to land an airline job, significant experience and flight time is usually required to fly for the airlines after receiving your commercial certificate.
+Besides, new FAA regulations require that a pilot must hold the next higher license above a Commercial Pilot, which is an ATP license (Airline/Transport Pilot - a much more refined and experienced-based commercial pilot license, and the the highest pilot's license possible to earn.)
 Contrary to popular belief, being a commercial pilot does not necessarily mean that you fly for the airlines.
 A very common way to gain more experience is to earn your Certified Flight Instructor Certificate and share your knowledge and experience by teaching others to fly.
 The aviation industry is always in need of quality instructors, so flight instructing can make for a very rewarding career in itself.

-*Please contact Clear Air if you have any additional questions or would like to speak with an instructor to get more information!
+*Please contact Clear Air Aviation LLC if you have any additional questions or would like to speak with an instructor to get more information!